 2014 - Present

-The 2014-D Everglades holds the top position at $5,995, followed closely by the 2014-D Arches at $4,500.
-Both Denver-minted examples achieved MS69 certification, placing them among the finest known specimens of their respective designs.
+The 2014-D Everglades holds the top position at $5,995, followed by the 2014-D Arches at $4,500.
+Both are Denver-minted examples certified MS69, placing them among the finest known for their respective designs.

-MS68-graded quarters occupy the third tier, ranging from $675 to $2,095 depending on the park featured and mint location.
-The 2014-S Everglades leads this category at $2,095, while the 2014-D Shenandoah anchors the lower end.
+MS68-graded quarters occupy the next tier, ranging from $675 to $2,095 depending on design and mint.
+The 2014-S Everglades leads this category at $2,095, while the 2014-D Shenandoah sits at the lower end.
+These valuations reflect real market transactions, not theoretical estimates.

 History of The 2014 Quarter

-The America the Beautiful Quarters program launched in 2010 as a successor to the highly successful 50 State Quarters initiative.
-Congress authorized this new series through legislation in 2008, aiming to celebrate the nation’s natural and historic treasures.
+The America the Beautiful Quarters program launched in 2010 as the successor to the highly popular 50 State Quarters series.
+Congress authorized this new series through the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008, with the goal of celebrating the nation’s natural and historic treasures across all 50 states, five U.S. territories, and the District of Columbia—56 designs in total.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)